danicychao/Udacity_AB_testing_final_project/README.md

 - Unlike the Bonferroni test, we want both the hypothesis tests on gross conversion and net conversion to pass.
 In other words, the Bonferroni is an "OR" condition, but our scenario here is an "AND" condition.

-- I use the default `ES.h` function and `pwr.2p.test` function from the `pwr` package in R to estimate required sample size for sufficient statistica power.
+- I use the default `ES.h` function and `pwr.2p.test` function from the `pwr` package in R to estimate required sample size for sufficient statistical power.
 The estimated sample size is slightly different from the estimate of the famous [Evan Miller's A/B test sample size calculator](https://www.evanmiller.org/ab-testing/sample-size.html).
 The discrepancy mainly results from the different methods estimating the variance of control and experiment groups, which are both unknown.
 In this project, difference is around 1-2% in the sample size, practically negligible.

 ## Summary